gmuric/gmuric.github.io/_pages/about.md

 **Spring 2022** - [DSCI550 - Data Science at Scale](https://sites.google.com/view/dsci-550-spring2022/home)

 ## Previous and Current Projects
+### DARPA funded "MinMod: Extracting Models of Minerals from Knowledge" under [CriticalMAAS] (https://www.darpa.mil/program/critical-mineral-assessments-with-ai-support) **[PI]**
+Coordinating a team of developers and scientists to develop state-of-the-art data retrieval methods from large unstructured texts, particularly from large mining reports.
+This initiative is aimed at creating structured databases to enhance the utilization of critical minerals and uncover potential new mining locations for these essential resources.

+### Army funded "Adaptive Translation Engine for Minimal Resource Languages (ATE)" **[PI]**
+The project aims to expand the capabilities of a Massively Multilingual Neural Machine Translation (NMT) system, developed by ISI, focusing on providing translation services for low-resource languages in the Indo-Pacific region.

 ### DARPA funded - “UPSCALE: Universal Population Segmentation and Characterization Algorithms for OnLine Environments” under [INCAS](https://www.darpa.mil/program/influence-campaign-awareness-and-sensemaking) **[Co-PI]**
 Developing the next generation of tools and techniques for awareness and sensemaking of online influence campaigns, including their detection, characterization, quantification of confidence, and tracking.